bluebirz/bluebirz.github.io/_posts/2025-07-20-try-github-actions.md

     }
     ```

-    > Deleting a pool has 30 days of grace period which means the deleted pool can be stored and we can't create a new pool with the same name for the certain period[^delpool].
+    > Deleting a pool has 30 days of grace period which means the deleted pool can be restored and we can't create a new pool with the same name for the certain period[^delpool].
     {: .prompt-warning }

 1. Next is the provider in the pool.
 There are many ways to setup `attribute_condition` and this time I set the condition to be repo owner[^attribcond].